 - What steps and actions will the project include?

 In general, we’re focusing on how to plan a recruiting strategy, and the steps in change management can be a guide.
 We begin with understanding what goal we are trying to meet – for example, filling X number of positions with skilled talent in X number of months.
 This identifies the goal as well as how it supports the needs of the organization.

 The next step is to identify what we are measuring, or the key performance indicators that establish whether or not our efforts are successful.
 We first consider what data is available: do we have a segmented and targeted list of potential candidates in our talent pool?
 What was the engagement on our last recruiting email, which CTA performed best, which digital campaign returned the highest results?

 Then we identify what data we want to consider.
 Source of hire based on success metrics from our last new hire class, for example, could be our baseline or benchmark.
 If we isolate the most successful source of hire and target that specific channel for our upcoming campaign, we have a better opportunity to improve on campaign reach, engagement, and applicant to hire ratio.

 Related article: Which metrics are best to improve talent acquisition?
-Use these!